duckdb/duckdb-web/docs/archive/0.7/api/c/replacement_scans.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.7.1/api/c/replacement_scans
+selected: Replacement Scans
 title: C API - Replacement Scans
-selected: Replacement Scans
 ---

 The replacement scan API can be used to register a callback that is called when a table is read that does not exist in the catalog.
 For example, when a query such as `SELECT * FROM my_table` is executed and `my_table` does not exist, the replacement scan callback will be called with `my_table` as parameter.
 The replacement scan can then insert a table function with a specific parameter to replace the read of the table.